As of v2018.2+, the application supports using filters based on a formula.

 Next, apply the QuarterNumber() function, which will return the fiscal quarter of a date as a number, and a date value as a parameter.

-Click Okay to save the formula and exist the Formula Editor.
+Click Okay to save the formula and exit the Formula Editor.
 Notice that the formula has been added to the Filter By section of the Report Filters menu.

 Select the filter that was just created and select the Prompt for Value checkbox.
 This will allow us to dynamically state which quarter we want to filter by when the report is run.